Family of suicidal man shot and killed by Spokane police in 2019 sues city

 Shafer had a traumatic childhood where he was both physically and sexually abused, according to the lawsuit.
 As an adult, he struggled with depression and substance abuse.

-He met his wife in 1994 and the couple married two years later.
+He met Colleen in 1994 and the couple married two years later.
 They had five children together, who Shafer supported by working as a welder.
-Eventually, he injured his back while at work, resulting in several surgeries and him being declared physically disabled, according to the suit.
+Later, he injured his back while at work, resulting in several surgeries and him being declared physically disabled, according to the suit.

 This was not the first time Shafer had been suicidal during a mental health crisis, according to the suit.